Where Are Subarus Made

 Other Global Plants And Supply Chain Partners

 For example, one of Subaru’s supply chain partners, Tan Chong Motor, a Malaysian-based group, supplies parts for Subaru cars from all across Southeast Asia.
-In particular, most of this is focused in and around Malaysia, Indonesia, and Thailand.
-In 2019, Subaru even opened their brand-new production plant in Lat Krabang, Bangkok, Thailand.
+In particular, most of this is focused on and around Malaysia, Indonesia, and Thailand.
+In 2019, Subaru even opened its brand-new production plant in Lat Krabang, Bangkok, Thailand.

 This new plant is a joint venture between Subaru and a Hong Kong-based company.
 Formerly a Mitsubishi-Fuso factory, Subaru’s new Thailand plant will manufacture and supply cars for its markets throughout the rest of Asia, Australia, and New Zealand.
 Up to four different models could be built at a time, with a current maximum capacity to build up to 100,000 cars.